hyakuhei/OSSG-Security-Practices/pipes_to_avoid_shells.md

 ```

-(that output is correct, by the way - google does have 7 lines)
+(that output is correct, by the way - the google html source does have
+7 lines)

 The function is insecure because it uses `shell=True`, which allows
 [shell injection[(/shell_injection.md).
 A user to who instructs your